amalog/scratch/operators.md

 ## Punctuation

 Punctuation is highly valuable in programming syntax.
-It's easy to type, succinct to read visuallly different from surrounding text.
+It's easy to type, succinct to read and visuallly different from surrounding text.
 It also provides a recognizable subset of the characters available.

 Many languages waste punctuation on rarely used operations like bitwise operators.
 In a high level language that rarely twiddles bits, I'd much rather use word operators (xor, and, or, negate) for bitwise operations and reserve punctuation operators (^ & | !) for common operations.